Ferrite-FEM/Ferrite.jl/docs/src/topics/export.md

 When the problem is solved, and the solution vector `u` is known we typically want to visualize it.
 The simplest way to do this is to write the solution to a VTK-file, which can be viewed in e.g. [`Paraview`](https://www.paraview.org/).
-To write VTK-files, Ferrite comes with a filestream with a [`WriteVTK.jl`](https://github.com/jipolanco/WriteVTK.jl) backend to simplify the exporting.
+To write VTK-files, Ferrite comes with an export interface with a [`WriteVTK.jl`](https://github.com/jipolanco/WriteVTK.jl) backend to simplify the exporting.

 The following structure can be used to write various output to a vtk-file:
 ```@example export
 VTKFile("my_solution", grid) do vtk
     write_solution(vtk, dh, u)
-end
+end;
 ```
 where `write_solution` is just one example of the following functions that can be used